Sprunkles137/yomih_sekiro/character_sheet.md

 - [ ] Sound design.
 - [ ] Charge button performs the shoulder strike from Exorcism.
 More details below.
 - [ ] Can be followed up with itself to hit again, different animation.
-- [ ] Last hit always performs Exorcism.
+- [ ] Can be fololwed up one last time with Exorcism.
 This version has less startup.

-## Exorcism.
+### Exorcism

 Steps into a shoulder bash.
-Has long startup, but it sends the opponent a good distance.
+Has long startup, but it sends the opponent a good distance and deals moderate posture damage.
 Can only be performed by using Charge on Praying Strikes.

 - [ ] Implement.
 - [ ] Animate.
 - [ ] Button icon.
 - [ ] Sound design.

-# Special Moves
+### Deflect

+Guarding against damage.
+Is entered by performing the Deflect action and hitting Wait or Hold.
+Damage taken is dealt to the Wolf's posture, which is explained in the General Characteristics section.

-## Sheathe
+### Sheathe

 Sheathe Kusabimaru.
 The Wolf enters a different stance where extra powerful moves can be performed, at the cost of Spirit Emblems.
 The Wolf's primary options are limited.
 Has a forward and backward dash.